Oral Cancer Screening – Denton, TX

 A Few Minutes Could Save Your Life

 Did you know that oral cancer claims one life every hour of every day in the United States?
 This year, about 53,000 people are expected to be newly diagnosed with this disease, and only about 57 percent of them will likely still be alive five years from now.
 Oral cancer may not be as common as breast or some other cancers, but it certainly deserves our attention so that we can try to reduce the mortality rate.
-Luckily, our dentists at Prime Dentistry have the training and experience to recognize oral cancer in its early forms, when it is much easier to treat.
+Luckily, our dentists at Prime Dentistry of Denton have the training and experience to recognize oral cancer in its early forms, when it is much easier to treat.
 That’s why they perform an oral cancer screening at every dental checkup and cleaning appointment.